DreamOfTheRedChamber/leetcode/README.md

     * be a logical person, optimize from brute force to best
     * speak out your thoughts for discussion when stuck
     * be humble, always quick to take ideas from others
+* How to load previously solved problems more quickly into my memory
+  * Use a concrete example to wake up associated memory
+  * Identify problem types and key points for that type of problems. e.g.
+    * For stack type of problems, think about when to push/pop out of stack
+    * For breath first search type of problems, think about starting point
+    * For two-pointer type of problems, think about pointer start position(start/end position), increment/decrement pointer conditions
+    * For binary search type of problems, think about whether to go left/right once mid is determined
+    * For recursion type of problems, think about recursion base(arguments passed in), truning techniques, recursion order(child/parent first), recursion body, need backtracking
+* Progressive enhancement on algorithms and data structures
+  * algorithms
+    * brute force first
+    * trade space for time: e.g. hashmap in two-sum
+    * pre-process data: e.g. sorting
+    * divide into subproblems: e.g. recursion, discuss by different conditions
+    * save time by avoid solving repeated problems: e.g. recursion -> dynamic programming
+  * data structures
+    * support lookup/delete by key: priorityqueue -> treemap
+    * support enqueue/dequeue from both ends: queue -> deque
+    * support insertion order on hashset/hashmap: hashset/hashmap -> linkedhashset/linkedhashmap
+    * support larger character set for histogram problem: array -> map
+  * algorithm time complexity for techniques:
+    * O(lgn): binary search
+    * O(n): two pointers, use hashmap, partition
+    * O(nlogn): priorityqueue, divide and conquer
+    * O(n^2): dynamic programming
+    * O(2^n): backtracking
+    * O(n!):
+* Different strategies for different level of problems
 	* for easy problems ( could complete 100% )
 	  * fast, because might have follow-up questions
 	  * focus more on communication / coding style / corner cases / exception handling
 	* for medium problems
 	  * try to be bug-free
 	  * exhibit good coding habits
 	    * write test cases before starting
 	    * use comment placeholder to outline code before writing
 	    * check code before finishing
 	* for tricky/hard problems
 	  * summarize an easy-to-remember pattern for each popular hard problem (e.g. regular expression matching, iterative post-order traversal)
 	  * talk aloud so when stuck, interviewer could help

 ### practice patterns <a id="practice-pattern"></a>
-* Use Eclipse task tags ( TO_START, TO_HURRY, TO_TEST ) to manage algorithm question status and prioritize important tasks
+* Task planning: Use Eclipse task tags ( TO_START, TO_HURRY, TO_TEST ) to manage algorithm question status and prioritize important tasks
-* Use git commit number per day as feedback for progress
+* Feedbacks: Use git commit number per day as feedback for progress
-* Use git commit message as a place to learn from mistakes and summarize lessons
+* Summarizing lessons: Use git commit message as a place to learn from mistakes and summarize lessons
+* Coding habit - check code after finishing: Use JUnit to write and run test cases locally before going to online judge
-* Never use debugger before thinking it through / walking it through by hands
+* Coding habit - think about big picture before going to details: Never use debugger before thinking it through / walking it through by hands

 ### communication patterns <a id="communication-pattern"></a>
 * Before writing the code